5 Benefits of Switching to OpenShift Container Platform

 This self-service provisioning helps improve developer productivity by allowing your development team to work with the tools they are most comfortable using – speeding up the development process by enabling faster creation and deployment of applications.
 At the same time, OpenShift allows your operations staff to retain control over the environment as a whole.

 Examples of how this feature benefits users can be seen in companies where the development staff must be fluent in a variety of development tools and languages.
 For instance, a video game development company can benefit from this feature when they need to develop games that are compatible with a variety of operating systems.
 OpenShift enables the game developer’s programmers to use their favorite tools while developing games for different systems.
 This results in effective container usage, without forcing the company’s developers to use tools they aren’t familiar with.

 A major portion of the added efficiency of containerization at the enterprise level, perhaps as much as 50 percent, comes from orchestrating container usage throughout your environment.
 OpenShift offers a platform for managing your containers across a variety of operating environments, significantly reducing the time necessary to build, deploy, and scale them.
-As an open source next-generation virtualization tool, OpenShift provides you with the all the functionality you need to optimize containerization usage with your existing IT resources.
+As an open-source next-generation virtualization tool, OpenShift provides you with all the functionality you need to optimize containerization usage with your existing IT resources.

 On-demand OpenShift consulting for your platform team

 - Get access to expert knowledge on OpenShift via a “Bucket of Hours”